Helperbird/website/src/pages/blog/4-ways-to-be-more-accessible-on-social-media.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: 4 Ways to be More Accessible on Social Media in 2022
+title: 4 Ways to Make Social Media More Accessible in 2022
-description:
-  Social media is a massive space of information sources and connections.
-People are often glued to their phones because they always want to get the latest trending topics.
-Others simply would want to be entertained by memes or discover and learn new things.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+description: Learn how to improve accessibility on social media platforms to ensure inclusivity and enhance user experience for individuals with disabilities.
+keywords: social media accessibility, image descriptions, video captions, camel case hashtags, emojis, inclusivity, disabilities, accessibility tools

-url: blog/4-ways-to-be-more-accessible-on-social-media/
+url: blog/4-ways-to-make-social-media-more-accessible/
 img: /assets/images/blog/new-blog-2022/accessible-social-media.png
-name: 'Helperbird staff'
+name: Helperbird Staff
 date: Created
-time: '5 min'
+time: 5 min read
 tags: blog
 isBlog: true
 blog_cat: Blog
 youtubeId: PfILiWebkuc
-cardTitle: 4 Ways to be More Accessible on Social Media in 2022
+cardTitle: 4 Ways to Make Social Media More Accessible in 2022
-blog_snip:
-  Social media is a massive space of information sources and connections.
-People are often glued to their phones because they always want to get the latest trending topics.
-Others simply would want to be entertained by memes or discover and learn new things.
+blog_snip: Social media is a massive space of information sources and connections.
+Learn how to improve accessibility on social media platforms to ensure inclusivity and enhance user experience for individuals with disabilities.
 ---

 Social media is a massive space of information sources and connections.
 People are often glued to